Jeniffer393/full-stack-assessment/README.md

 4. Configure Keycloak Setup:

-       Access Keycloak admin console at http://localhost:8180/auth and set up a realm, client, and user.

-       Login Administration Console with below details:
+    Login Keycloak Administration Console at http://localhost:8180/auth with below details:

                                     username: admin
-                                    password: admin@123
+                                    password: adminuser

        Click on create realm under top left dropdown using realm_name as "Geocento".

-       Than, goto Realm settings and select partial import from the Action dropdown on Top right corner.
+       Than, goto Realm settings and select partial import from the "Action" dropdown on Top right corner.

-       Copy and paste the content of "Geocento-realm" json file inside the Resource file, tick all the resources you want to import and click import.
+       Copy and paste the content of "Geocento-realm.json" file (from Repo) inside the Resource file, tick all the resources you want to import and click import.

        Update the password Credentials of user: geouser1 in the Users tab.